bike advocacy, bicycle tour, bicycle safety

 3. Youth Bike Programs Depending upon your circumstances this may be a source for a used bike.

 4. Bike Library / Community Bike Programs.
 Each of these programs have a different structure.
-Some will help to get a bike.
+Some will help people to get a bike.

 Recycling (Reusing) Bicycle Parts